sosedoff/unfuddle-services/README.md

       api_token: "your API token"
       project: "ID of the project to post"
       post: "ID of the post to post"

+### Campfire

+Campfire hook allows service to post commit messages into one of the specified rooms.

+Add section 'campfire' into your repo config file.

+    campfire:
+      subdomain: "your subdomain"
+      api_token: "your API token"
+      room: "your room ID"

 ### Postbin